 As an inaugural cohort member of the VISION program, and a Mentor for the current cohort, I have become acutely aware of the need for faith leaders to mentor and be mentored; VISION invites collaboration from diverse faith traditions and endeavors to continually re-imagine the work and relationship between community and ministry. - Rev. Audrey Williamson, Director of The Collaborative for Faith Leadership

-The Collaborative for Faith Leadership proposes to imagine and re-imagine the work of mid-career Ministry.
-In our work to date, we have found that collaboration is key to building leadership skills and cultivating resources for ministry.
-To continue to support this work we will engage with the faculty and administration of Union Theological Seminary, and invite community leaders and seasoned pastors.
+The Collaborative for Faith Leadership invites participants to imagine and re-imagine the work of mid-career Ministry.
+We have found that collaboration is key to building leadership skills and cultivating resources for ministry.
+We will engage with the faculty and administration of Union Theological Seminary, and invite community leaders and seasoned pastors to each Seminar.
 We look forward to hosting conversations that will invite shared expertise, inspired collaboration, and address the challenges and rewards of faith leadership across traditions and denominations.

 If you have questions, contact email@example.com.